jdum/odfdo/README.md

 -   `odfdo-userfield`: show or set the user-field content in an ODF file.
 -   `odfdo-from-csv`: import a CSV file into a .ods file.
 -   `odfdo-to-csv`: export a .ods table to a CSV file.
+-   `odfdo-meta-print`: print the metadata of an ODF file.

 # tl;dr